iFR-ACSO/casos/README.md

 ### Convex optimization

 To solve polynomial sum-of-squares optimization problems via semidefinite programming, CaΣoS provides both a high-level and low-level interface for convex optimization.
 These interfaces extend CasADi's [`qpsol`](https://web.casadi.org/docs/#high-level-interface) and [`conic`](https://web.casadi.org/docs/#low-level-interface) syntax.
-Currently, the convex solvers SeDuMi, MOSEK,[^2] and SCS are supported (but, unlike CasADi, the solvers must be installed separately and be accessible through MATLAB).
+The convex solvers SeDuMi, MOSEK,[^2] and SCS are supported (but, unlike CasADi, the solvers must be installed separately and be accessible through MATLAB).

 > [!NOTE]
-> Neither SeDuMi nor MOSEK currently support quadratic cost functions.
+> SeDuMi does not support quadratic cost functions.

 [^2]: Using the MOSEK interface requires a separate licence; please see [MOSEK's homepage](https://www.mosek.com/resources/getting-started/) for details.